ythirion/refactoring-journey/journey/4-simplifying-conditional-expressions.md

 {: .no_toc}
 * N/A

-> BONUS : what do you think about the tests ?  / Would you favor mocks over instantiating concrete objects ?
+`BONUS : what do you think about the tests ?  / Would you favor mocks over instantiating concrete objects ?`

 ## Consolidate Duplicate Conditional Fragments
 ### Code Smells
 {: .no_toc}
 * Identical code in all branches of a conditional

+### Technique
 ### Technique
 {: .no_toc}
 * Move the code outside of the conditional :